Indian coal allocation scam: Supreme court hearing

 On 26 April the CBI director Ranjit Sinha submitted an affidavit in the Supreme Court stating that the coal scam status report prepared by the investigating agency was shared with the law minister Ashwani Kumar "as desired by him", joint secretary-level officers from the Prime Minister's Office (PMO) and the coal ministry before presenting it to the court on 8 March It contradicts the claim made by CBI counsel in SC that the coal scam report was not shared with any member of the government.
 On 29 April, CBI stated to SC that 20% if its original report was changed by Government.
 Additional Solicitor-General Harin Raval resigned for having misled the Supreme Court.

 Ranjit Sinha said SC that CBI is part of government and hence not autonomous.
 The three-judge Bench of Justices R.M.
 Lodha, Madan B. Lokur and Kurian Joseph directed the CBI to file an affidavit by 6 May regarding the changes that were made in the status report, at whose instance the changes were made, and the effect of these changes on the entire investigation.
 Counsel Prashant Bhushan said there were efforts to shield PM.
 He said "the Central Vigilance Commission can at least be asked to direct the CBI to show the final report.
 If the CVC feels there are a few things left out and if there are things not done then it can ask the CBI to change the Investigating officer.
 The reason why the CVC can interfere is because of this administrative control.
-The CBI Director who has statutory status can be pressurised by promising post retirement jobs etc. Thus government manage to control the CBI."
+The CBI Director who has statutory status can be pressurize by promising post retirement jobs etc. Thus government manage to control the CBI."
 Adv Prashant Bhushan said "companies are trying to operationalise and then they can say so much investment is being done.
 Every delay will lend them the contention of equity."

 He requested court to appoint a retired judge and police officer of impeccable integrity to overlook the investigation.SC said that it will liberate CBI from political interference to make CBI credible, impartial and independent. on 24 September 2014 Supreme Court quashed allocation of 214 out of 218 coal blocks which were allotted to various companies since 1993 and in which it was claimed that around Rs 2 lakh crores were invested.

 2014

 Special CBI Court

 In July 2014, Supreme Court of India decided to set up a special CBI court to try cases arising from coal block allocation scam.
-It also appointed Rajinder Singh Cheema (Ex.Advocate General, Punjab) as the special public prosecutor and Justice Bharat Parashar as the judge of the special court that will hear the case on a day-to-day basis.
+It also appointed Rajinder Singh Cheema (Ex.
+Advocate General, Punjab) as the special public prosecutor and Justice Bharat Parashar as the judge of the special court that will hear the case on a day-to-day basis.
 The court also directed that all the matters pending in different court relating to coal blocks allocation scam would stand transferred to the special court.